Researches-Org/sortable_challenge/README.md

 So in the average case, the time complexity of the algorithm is near to O(n + m).

 ## Observation
-The algorithms uses the structure of the elements been searched, in this case, products, to give relevance to search terms based on their location in the searched elements (products), for example, the highest relevance is given when the product model and family are found in a listing title.
+The algorithm uses the structure of the elements being searched, in this case, products, to give relevance to search terms based on their locations in the searched elements (products), for example, the highest relevance is given when the product model and family are found in a listing title.
 It also uses the creation of the index for optimization purposes.